 Azerbaijan, Baku, May 24/Trend D.Khatinoglu/

-The U.S. the EU and their allies have slapped even more sanctions on Iran's banking and oil sectors demanding it put a halt on its uranium enrichment programme and show transparency in its nuclear activities.
+So far, UNSC has adopted four rounds of economic sanctions against Iran and the U.S. the EU and their allies have slapped even more sanctions on Iran, demanding it to put a halt on its uranium enrichment program and show transparency in its nuclear activities.

 Do you have any feedback?
 Contact our journalist at firstname.lastname@example.org